 50Plus-Today is more like a curated resource for adults age 50+ than a blog, and we are supported partially by our readers.
 When you buy via the links on our site, including amazon.com, we may earn an affiliate commission.
 We do not accept incentives for our reviews; all opinions are our own.

 Think about it – Most grandparents light up when you ask about their grandchildren.
-My friends share stories and pictures readily and often, and are willing to spend abundantly on the grandbabies even when they cannot easily afford to do so.
+My friends share stories and pictures at the drop of a hat.
+They are willing to spend abundantly on the grandchildren even when they cannot easily afford to do so.
 No matter what the product or service, which could be clothes, toys, extracurricular activities or travel, the grandparent demographic tends to consist of eager consumers.

 Grandparents represent a larger chunk of the population now than ever before.
 According to the Census Bureau, the number of grandparents in the United States rose to 69.5 million in 2014, up from 65.1 million in 2009 and 56.1 million in 2001.
 The youngest baby boomers turned 50 in 2014, and the country’s 75.4 million boomers make up an exceptionally large pool of potential grandparents.
 This generation of grandparents is one of the fast-growing and most powerful segments of the U.S. population.

 Today’s grandparents are younger, better educated and wealthier than any previous grandparents.
 As a group, they control more than half the financial assets in the United States and spend around $3.2 billion annually.
 Even during recessions, grandparents seem to find money for their grandkids.